Do you want to know what exactly ageism is? How to avoid it? Here’s everything you need to know, plus the industries where ageism is most rampant.

 Employers in the business and finance industry feel that employees who are too young might not stay long enough in the industry.
 Others face ageism because they lack the same level of experience as their older colleagues.
 Old employees face ageism in the business and finance sector because employers feel they are too old to learn new things.

 PWC, one of the biggest auditing firms globally, was recently sued in the US, where it was alleged that the firm favors younger job seekers.
 The company focuses on university campuses for their new hires and doesn’t consider older candidates for their entry-level positions.
-According to a study presented to the San Francisco federal court by the Plaintiff lawyers, younger people have a 538% better chance of getting hired at PWC than applicants aged over 40.
+According to a study presented to the San Francisco federal court by the plaintiff lawyers, younger people have a 538% better chance of getting hired at PWC than applicants aged over 40.
 The company finally agreed on an out-of-court settlement in the class suit.
 It is a clear indication that ageism is rife in the business and financial sectors.

 The technology industry is one of the sectors that have a terrible reputation for ageism.
 Employees in the technology industry often prefer young workers instead of seasoned workers.
 According to a study done by Payscale, only three out of 18 well-known tech firms in the study had a median employee age over 33.
 The medium age in seven of the companies studied was 30 years or lower.
 This is in comparison to other industries in America, where the median age is 42.3 years.

 Ageism in the technology sector occurs in various forms, from innocuous comments to being overlooked in the hiring process due to age.
-Employees in this sector face numerous hurdles to prove that they are not yet a “industry dinosaur.”
+Employees in this sector face numerous hurdles to prove that they are not yet an “industry dinosaur.”

 As a sign of ageism in the technological sector, Tokensoft, a technology platform that issues digital securities, faces an ageism suit.
 In the lawsuit, a woman says she was repeatedly overlooked for promotion while opportunities were given to younger workers with less experienced.
 She also claims to be excluded from dinner meetings with key clients and weekly sales opportunities.
 Her complaints to the CEO were dismissed as “not being helpful.”